Joseph L. Bocchini Jr.

-Joseph L. Bocchini Jr. (born June 26, 1944) is an American attorney and Democratic Party politician who represented New Jersey's 14th legislative district in the New Jersey General Assembly from 1982 to 1988.
+Joseph L. Bocchini Jr. (born June 26, 1944) is an American attorney and Democratic Party politician who represented New Jersey's 14th legislative district in the New Jersey General Assembly from 1982 to 1988 and served as Mercer County prosecutor from 2003 through 2014.

+Early life and education

 Bocchini was born and raised in Trenton, New Jersey.
 His father was a steelworker for over forty years.

-After graduating from Trenton Central High School and Murray State University with a degree in education, Bocchini taught in Hamilton Township, Mercer County, New Jersey public schools for two or three years.
+After graduating from Trenton Central High School, where he played tennis, Bocchini attended Trenton Junior College and Murray State University, where he graduated with a degree in education.
+Bocchini taught in Hamilton Township, Mercer County, New Jersey public schools for two or three years.
 After teaching, he received his Juris Doctor degree from the University of Baltimore in 1971.

+Political career

+From 1978 to 1982, Bocchini served as general counsel to the Democratic majority in the New Jersey Senate.

+New Jersey General Assembly

+In 1981, Bocchini was elected to the New Jersey General Assembly, defeating Paul Kramer by just 660 votes.

 From 1982 to 1988, Bocchini represented the 14th district in the New Jersey General Assembly.

+As chair of the Assembly Committee on Law, Public Safety and Defense Committee, Bocchini led a 1985 investigation into a $15,000 donation made by Price Waterhouse to the Republican State Committee one month after receiving a $6.5 million state contract to design the Motor Vehicle Division's computer system without competitive bidding.
+The computer system had been plagued with problems and Bocchini said that he was "very suspect of the manner in which the contributions all of a sudden surfaced."